ltny24/Software-Engineering---Group-6/docs/management/Weekly Report/Sprint 1/WeeklyMeetingPA1_3_0606.md

 2. The existing application survey report was reviewed and approved.
 3. The team contract was finalized.
 4. The weekly progress report was reviewed and completed.
-5. The current AI features (Smart Scheduling and Demand Forecasting) will be changed to AI Chatbot for Course Progress Recommendation.
-6. Team members will improve their familiarity with Jira to support better project tracking.
+5. Team members will improve their familiarity with Jira to support better project tracking.
-7. The team will hold a meeting on Sunday (07/06/2026) to discuss further on PA2.
+6. The team will hold a meeting on Sunday (07/06/2026) to discuss further on PA2.

 ---